Independent Films Take on the Holidays: 10 from the 21st Century

 About The Independent Film & Television Alliance (IFTA)

-The Independent Film & Television Alliance (IFTA) is the global trade association for the independent motion picture and television programming industry.
-Headquartered in Los Angeles, the organization represents more than 150 member companies from 23 countries, consisting of independent production and distribution companies, sales agents, television companies and financial institutions engaged in film finance.
-IFTA is dedicated to protecting and strengthening its Members’ ability to finance, produce, market and distribute independent films and television programs in an ever-changing and challenging global marketplace.
+The Independent Film & Television Alliance (IFTA) is the global trade association of the independent motion picture and television programming industry.
+Headquartered in Los Angeles, the organization represents and provides significant entertainment industry services to more than 135 member companies from 23 countries, consisting of independent production and distribution companies, sales agents, television companies, studio-affiliated companies, and financial institutions engaged in content finance.

-IFTA members produce more than 400 independent films and countless hours of television programming generating more than $4 billion in distribution revenues annually.
-The organization’s premiere event, the American Film Market, the largest Film Market in the world, takes place every year in November in Santa Monica.
+Collectively, the Independent Film & Television Alliance’s members produce more than 500 independent films and countless hours of television programming each year and generate more than $4 billion in distribution revenues annually.
+The organization’s premiere event, the American Film Market, held in conjunction with AFI Fest, takes place every year in November in Santa Monica.